What You'll Learn

-1. He/she simply enjoys running and exploring (54 percent)
+1. They simply enjoy running and exploring (54 percent)

-2. He/she is heading to a favorite place he enjoys such as a park (36 percent)
+2. They are heading to a favorite place they enjoy such as a park (36 percent)

-3. He/she is trying to escape an anxious situation like demands at school (33 percent)
+3. They are trying to escape an anxious situation like demands at school (33 percent)

-4. He/she is pursuing a special topic of interest, i.e. when a child fascinated by trains heads for the train tracks (31 percent)
+4. They are pursuing a special topic of interest, i.e. when a child fascinated by trains heads for the train tracks (31 percent)

-5. He/she is trying to escape uncomfortable sensory stimuli such as loud noise (27 percent)
+5. They are trying to escape uncomfortable sensory stimuli such as loud noise (27 percent)